thunlp/OpenKE/README.md

 # OpenKE, THU-OpenSKL

-This repository is a project of THU-OpenSKL, and all projects of THU-OpenSKL are as follows.
+This repository is a project of THU-OpenSKL that aims to harness the power of both structured knowledge and unstructured language via representation learning.
+All projects of THU-OpenSKL are as follows.

 - [OpenNE](https://www.github.com/thunlp/OpenNE)
-  - An effective and efficient toolkit for representing nodes and edges in graphs as embeddings.
+  - An effective and efficient toolkit for representing nodes and edges in large-scale graphs as embeddings.
 - [OpenKE](https://www.github.com/thunlp/OpenKE)
-  - An effective and efficient toolkit for representing structured knowledge in knowledge graphs as embeddings
+  - An effective and efficient toolkit for representing structured knowledge in large-scale knowledge graphs as embeddings
   - This toolkit also includes three sub-projects:
      - [KB2E](https://www.github.com/thunlp/KB2E)
      - [TensorFlow-Transx](https://www.github.com/thunlp/TensorFlow-Transx)